 To avoid this, we recommend that you create a new Sysprep image (used as an example for a provisioning method).
 Create it from a device that was never previously hybrid Azure AD joined and that already has the Group Policy setting or Configuration Manager client setting applied.
 You must also use the new image for provisioning new computers that join your organization's domain.

 Control Windows down-level devices

-To register Windows down-level devices, you need to download and install Windows Installer package (.msi) from Download Center on the Microsoft Workplace Join for non-Windows 10 computers page.
+To register Windows down-level devices, you need to download and install the Windows Installer package (.msi) from Download Center on the Microsoft Workplace Join for non-Windows 10 computers page.

 The installer creates a scheduled task on the system that runs in the user’s context.
 The task is triggered when the user signs in to Windows.
 The task silently joins the device with Azure AD with the user credentials after authenticating with Azure AD.